OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Static Analysis

 If object persistence is used for storing sensitive information on the device, first make sure that the information is encrypted and signed/HMACed.
 See the chapters on data storage and cryptographic management for more details.
 Next, make sure that the decryption and verification keys are obtainable only after the user has been authenticated.
-Security checks should be carried out at the correct positions, as defined in [best practices](https://www.securecoding.cert.org/confluence/display/java/SER04-J.+Do+not+allow+serialization+and+deserialization+to+bypass+the+security+manager "SER04-J. Don't allow serialization and deserialization to bypass the security manager").
+Security checks should be carried out at the correct positions, as defined in [best practices](https://wiki.sei.cmu.edu/confluence/display/java/SER04-J.%20Do%20not%20allow%20serialization%20and%20deserialization%20to%20bypass%20the%20security%20manager).

+"SER04-J. Don't allow serialization and deserialization to bypass the security manager"

 There are a few generic remediation steps that you can always take: